 MistyWay and Pikmin Bloom are both free walking game apps that turn real steps into gameplay.
-But they solve the problem of walking motivation in opposite ways.
-MistyWay is a solo RPG powered by your pedometer.
-Pikmin Bloom is a social AR game powered by GPS.
-They attract different people and work best in different situations.
+But they solve walking motivation in different ways.
+MistyWay is a step-powered RPG with quests and friend competitions.
+Pikmin Bloom is a location-based AR game with flower planting and social play.
+They suit different habits.

 Here's where each one wins.